-Residence permits on the grounds of a working holiday are granted based on bilateral agreements between Iceland and other countries.
-Japan is the only country that Iceland has made such an agreement with so far.
+Residence permits on the grounds of a Working Holiday / Youth Mobility are granted based on bilateral agreements between Iceland and other countries.

-Working holiday based residence permits are granted based on Art.
+Working holiday permits are granted based on Art.
 66 of the Act on Foreigners No. 80/2016.

 You might have a right to a working holiday permit if all of the following requirements are met, as well as others:

-- You are a citizen of and reside in Japan,
+- You are a citizen of Japan or the United Kingdom and you reside in your home country,

 - you wish to experience the culture and general way of life in Iceland,